jjaehne/jjaehne/README.md

 <h1 align="center">Hi 👋, I'm Jessica</h1>
 <h3 align="center">Passionate about Data and recently graduated from an intensive bootcamp in Data Science & AI, where I enthusiastically completed both individual and group projects with people from different countries.
-With prior experience as a Data Manager, I bring valuable insights to the table and remain open to job opportunities and new possibilities</h3>
+With prior experience as a Data Manager, I bring valuable insights to the table and remain open to new ideas and possibilities</h3>

 - 🌱 I’m currently learning **Tableau, PowerBI and advanced SQL**